 Trinidad Scorpion peppers fresh ( not dried ) are now available.
-Get 6 (six) fresh picked peppers.
-These are shipped from a different location so please order separately.
+Get 6 (six) fresh picked peppers with stems and seeds.
 Butch T. Scorpion Peppers (Capsicum Chinese) is from the Islands of Trinidad and Tobago.
 Trinidad Scorpion peppers were announced on February 6, 2012 at the Chile Pepper Institute Leaders dinner to have tested at a high of 2,009,231 Scoville Units.
 A new world record!
 This test was done using seeds from my plants.
 The average heat of all testing combined for the Scorpion Pepper was 1,207,764 Scoville Units.
 So what you grow could get over 2,000,000 but most likely will be lower than that.
 The records always show the highest number but that is not the norm or average.
 The surface of it’s outer skin is rough and pebbly like the Trinidad 7 Pot chili varieties and one would say it looks like the texture of the human brain.
 Average size of the pods is slightly bigger than a golf ball.
 The flavor is described as fruity & floral.
 When it comes to bringing the heat, there is a new king of the hill.
 According to a first-of-its-kind scientific study on super-hot chili varieties, New Mexico State University’s Chile Pepper Institute has identified the Trinidad Scorpion Peppers as the new hottest pepper on the planet.
 For this study, we wanted to establish the average heat levels for super-hot varieties like the Trinidad Scorpion Peppers.
 That’s something that hadn’t been scientifically set, said Paul Bosland, an NMSU Regents Professor and director of the Chile Pepper Institute.
 We also wanted to see which chili pepper truly has the highest heat levels, Trinidad scorpion Peppers do.

 For the study, Bosland and his partners Danise Coon, a senior research specialist, and Gregory Reeves, a graduate student, looked at several chile breeds reputed to be among the hottest in the world.
 This includes the Butch T Scorpion Peppers, Trinidad Scorpion, 7 pot, Chocolate 7 pot and Bhut Jolokia.
 Which was a previous world record holder identified by the Chile Pepper Institute and certified by Guinness World Records in 2007.